ayush2599/Digital-Declutter-Assistant/README.md

 ## 🙌 Credits

-* Built as a capstone for the Google ADK course
+* Built with ❤️ by Ayush as part of learning for the Google x Kaggle Agent Intensive Course
 * Powered by Gemini + ADK + Gmail + Notion APIs

 ---